Skip to main content

 Ohio Reciprocity Reduced Tuition

-As the result of a special agreement, students from Ohio who are fully admitted to certain majors on our Morgantown campus can enroll at WVU and pay in-state tuition rates.
-See the Admissions Ohio Tuition Reciprocity Agreement website for more information.
+As the result of a special agreement, students from Ohio who are fully admitted to certain majors can enroll at WVU and pay in-state tuition rates.
+Visit our Morgantown, Beckley, and Keyser Ohio Tuition Reciprocity Agreement webpages for more information.

 Return to Top of Page